 - Lie down in your usual position.

-- Check the alignment of head-neck-shoulders.
+- Check the alignment of your head, neck, and shoulders.

 - Simulate nighttime movements.